FOR IMMEDIATE RELEASE

 "I think the changes at the corner are really cool,” said Lucas Maxwell.
 “I am happy that Commissioner Trottenberg watched my movie and made the neighborhood safer."

 In addition to the pilot project to reduce left-turn collisions, Mayor de Blasio in January announced several other new Vision Zero initiatives for 2016, including an increased $115 million investment in street redesign and traffic-calming measures on key thoroughfares citywide, the expansion of the bicycle network, targeted NYPD enforcement, increased use of speed-enforcement cameras as well as more intensive safety education in collaboration with the Department of Education in elementary and middle schools.
-For more information about the de Blasio administration’s Vision Zero initiatives in 2015 and 2016, please visit here.
+See more information about the de Blasio administration’s Vision Zero initiatives in 2015 and 2016.

 For more photos of the installations and today’s event, visit our Flickr page.